-Apple Manor Farm is nestled in the foothills of the Blue Ridge Mountains in Fauquier County, Virginia, less than one hour from the Capital Beltway.
+Apple Manor Farm is nestled in the foothills of the Blue Ridge Mountains in Fauquier County, Virginia, 50 miles due west from Washington, D.C.
 We grow mountain fresh apples, pumpkins and other fruits and vegetables.

 Apple Manor once was the largest apple orchard on the East Coast.
 Its mountain soil and elevation are ideal for growing apples.